 The first meeting should be scheduled in week 1 or 2 of the term.
 Meetings should take place at least once every four weeks.

-The final version of the QP will be submitted to the QP supervisor on the first day of the first week of the exam period.
-After the paper is vetted by the QP supervisor, it will be passed on to the second reader in the second week of the exam period.
-The QP cover form is submitted with the final version to the readers.The paper should be presented to the readers in draft form for criticism prior to submission in final form.
+The final version of the QP will be submitted to the QP supervisor and the second reader on the first day of the first week of the exam period.
+The QP cover form is submitted with the final version to the readers.The paper should be presented to the readers in draft form for criticism during the spring semester prior to submission in final form.
 If the draft is deemed unsatisfactory, the student will receive written criticism and suggestions from the advisers and meet with them to discuss revisions.
 If the draft is not acceptable after two revisions, the paper will be given to a third reader.
 The faculty will then make a decision concerning the student's degree candidacy.
 Following completion of the Qualifying Paper, the student will discuss with the main field adviser their overall performance and general status in the department.
 This assessment will determine whether or not a student is recommended to continue as a candidate for the Ph.D. degree.
 If the QP is deemed unsatisfactory, the student will be asked to withdraw at the beginning of the 5th semester

-The final decision of the readers will be made before the end of term.
+The final decision of the readers will be made by the end of exam period.

 A copy of the QP with the signed cover form should be submitted to the department by June 1.